 - $85 annual fee

-Marriott Rewards® Premier Credit Card's Best Feature: Free Hotel Night Each Year
+Credit Card's Best Feature: Free Hotel Night Each Year

-The Marriott Rewards® Premier Credit Card is one of only a handful of credit cards that give you a free hotel night every year just for keeping the card.
-(The others are the Fairmont Visa Signature, IHG Rewards Club Select Visa, Hyatt Visa, and Citi Hilton Honors).
+The Marriott Rewards Premier Credit Card is one of only a handful of credit cards that give you access to a complimentary hotel night every year just for keeping the card (The others are the Fairmont Visa Signature, IHG Rewards Club Select Visa, Hyatt Visa, and Citi Hilton Honors).

 - Residence Inn Arlington Pentagon City (value of $159 or 25,000 points)